tprasadtp/protonvpn-docker/README.md

 ## Health-checks

 - Script supports `healthcheck` command.
 By default, when running as a service script will keep checking every `IPCHECK_INTERVAL` _(default=60)_ seconds using the same api endpoint.
-If you wish to disable healthchecks entirely set `IPCHECK_INTERVAL` to `0`
+To disable healthchecks entirely set `IPCHECK_INTERVAL` to `0`
 - Containers images do not have healthchecks by default.
 This is because OCI specs do not include healthcheck. `HEALTHCHECK` directive on Dockerfile is specific to docker.
-- You can use `protonwire healthcheck --silent --container` as your healthcheck command.
+- Use `protonwire healthcheck --silent --container` as the healthcheck command.
 Same can be used as liveness probe and readiness probe for Kubernetes.

 ## Docker